lujunyan1118/SimpleBool/README.md

 **plot_nodes**: this parameter specifies the nodes whose simulation results needed to be plotted when the simulation is done.

 **missing**: this parameter specified the states of those nodes whose initial states are not determined from 'turn_on','turn_off','ini_on' and 'ini_off'.
+Values can be 'random', 'True', or 'False'.

 * The parameter file, model input file should be in the same folder.